RequestPolicyContinued/requestpolicy/README.md

 Here are a few ways you can help make this project better!

 ### Discussion
-If you have any questions general thoughts about the project, please post them in our [general discussion](https://github.com/RequestPolicyContinued/requestpolicy/issues/484)
+If you have any questions or general thoughts about the project, please post them in our [general discussion](https://github.com/RequestPolicyContinued/requestpolicy/issues/484)

 ### Testing, reporting bugs & requesting new features

 Always use the [latest release](https://github.com/RequestPolicyContinued/requestpolicy/releases/), or [build the XPI from the most recent source revision](https://github.com/RequestPolicyContinued/requestpolicy#getting-the-source-code)

-If you'd like a bug to be fixed or a feature added,
-[find if it has already been reported](https://github.com/RequestPolicyContinued/requestpolicy/issues).
+If you'd like a bug to be fixed or a feature added, [find if it has already been reported](https://github.com/RequestPolicyContinued/requestpolicy/issues).
 Open a new issue if needed, and add information about the bug/request such as:

  * Steps to reproduce the bug (user actions)
  * What should happen.